by Victor Simoes

 Even though episode two of Elevators has yet to be confirmed, the group hopes to continue providing experiences to the Seattle community and beyond, developing relationships with other dancers and musicians.

 The doors for the 21+ event will open at 8:30 p.m., and the show will start at 9:00 p.m.
-You can check out the trailer for Elevators at Big World Breaks’ Instagram and learn more about it and the artists’ backgrounds on the event’s Facebook page.
-For ticket sales, please visit Elevators Ep.
+You can check out the trailer for Elevators at Big World Breaks’ Instagram, and for ticket sales, please visit Elevators Ep.
 1 Ticketweb page.

 “All of our lives have been impacted in personal and artistic ways by the dance community in Seattle,” said Walker-Loud. ”So, to be able to provide a thank you, saying hey, you guys have shaped us, so let’s give you some room to play.”

 Victor Simoes is an international student at the University of Washington pursuing a double degree in journalism and photo/media.
 Originally from Florianópolis, Brazil, they enjoy radical organizing, hyper pop, and their beloved cats.
 Their writing focuses on community, arts, and culture.
 You can find them on Instagram or Twitter at @victorhaysser.

 📸 Featured Image: ‘Elevators’ is a one-of-a-kind DJ and live music dance party that’s an homage to Seattle dance culture.
 Check out the first installment at Beacon Hill’s Clock-Out Lounge on Friday, Dec.
 23. (Illustration by Dan Nguyen and DJ J4S)